On properties and numerical computation of critical points of eigencurves of bivariate matrix pencils: Numerical examples and applications

 \end{example}

+All three methods have complexity ${\cal O}(n^6)$.
+Algorithm 1 is the most expensive since it requires the solution of a singular GEP of size $2n^2\times 2n^2$ to compute the candidates for $\lambda$.
+In addition, for each candidate we have to solve an $n\times n$ GEP to obtain the possible $\mu$ parts.
+Algorithm 3 is more efficient as we have to solve a regular and slightly smaller GEP of size $(2n^2-n)\times (2n^2-n)$, and no additional smaller GEPs have to be solved.
+The MFRD is asymptotically the fastest approach as the main task is to solve a regular MEP with matrices of size $n\times n$, which is equivalent to solving a regular GEP of size $n^2\times n^2$.

 As expected, the MFRD combined with Algorithm 4 is the fastest method for large $n$.
-It is also the most accurate method due to the final refinement by the Gauss-Newton method.
+It is also the most accurate method due to the final refinement by the Gauss-Newton method, but note that this refinement can be applied with virtually no extra cost to Algorithm 1 and Algorithm 3 as well which reduces the error substantially.
 Based on these results we see that Algorithms 1 and 3 are suitable for small problems where $n\le 10$, while for larger problems one should use the MFRD.